 The eir Sport pack is available for free to all new and existing eir broadband customers (including Tripleplay customers), which is something of a game changer, as Richard Moat said it would be.

-eir estimates that this free add-on has a value of about €300 and the company has guaranteed that the service will remain free for the next year at least.
+eir estimates that this free add-on has a value of about €300 and the company has guaranteed that the service will remain free for the forseeable future.

 It’ll be interesting to see if this move entices more people to switch to eir’s fibre broadband service, which is now accessible to 1.6 million homes across the country.

-Customers of the likes of Sky, Vodafone and Pure Telecom, which use eir’s network to provide broadband, will have to pay a subscription fee for the eir Sport pack, as will Virgin Media customers of course.
+Customers of the likes of Sky, Vodafone and Pure Telecom, which use eir’s network to provide broadband, will have to pay a subscription fee for the eir Sport pack.
+At the time of writing, eir Sport isn't available to Virgin Media customers.

 2019 Rugby World Cup